Walking Tour

 * * *

 Dawson Creek is at the extreme northwestern corner of the vast prairies that extend across much of Alberta, Saskatchewan, and Manitoba.
-It is defined by the mighty Peace River, which carves a wide, fertile valley across the region on its journey to the Pacific.
+It is defined by the mighty Peace River, which carves a wide, fertile valley across the region on its journey to the Arctic Ocean.
 Located in the subarctic boreal zone, the climate can be challenging, with long, cold winters and short, warm summers.
 There is relatively little rain, which promotes the growth of hardy grasses and forests of poplar and spruce.

 This region has been inhabited by Indigenous peoples since time immemorial.
 These include the Dane-zaa, Beaver, and the Cree.
 According to Dane-zaa oral history the name of the mighty river that defines the region comes from a great peace treaty once agreed between the Cree and Beaver peoples at a place near the confluence of the Peace and Slave Rivers.

-The Beaver and Cree developed semi-nomadic lifestyles adapting to the challenging conditions of this region.
-They hunted game, fished, and gathered plants, and moved seasonally to follow resources.
-Winter shelters included tipis and lodges, while tools were crafted from natural materials.
-Their spiritual practices honoured animals and the environment, and knowledge was passed through oral traditions.
-The Peace River was a key travel and trade route.
 Starting in the 1700s, European fur traders started to bring changes, and a Metis community came into being.
 In the late 1800s and early 1900s there was an influx of white settlers, and the Cree and Dane-zaa were dispossessed of their land and confined to reservations.
 Nevertheless, the Dane-zaa and Cree have continued to preserve their cultural heritage and continue to advocate for the return and protection of their traditional lands.1

-2. Alberta Connections
+2. The Northern Alberta Railway

 South Peace Historical Society 2000.035.009